We're here if you need help

 Protecting your remote computers running VNC Server¶

-Multi-factor authentication for VNC Server is only relevant to device access, and available with a Professional or Enterprise subscription.
+Multi-factor authentication for VNC Server is only available if you a Professional or Enterprise subscription and device access.

 VNC Server, installed as part of VNC Connect on each remote computer, is password-protected out-of-the-box.
 Authentication is mandatory for all connecting VNC Viewer users, without exception, whether connections are cloud or direct.